Adesyde/myFirst_GitClass/README.md

 # Git Tutorial by Kalob on udemy
-This course was made available free on udemy
+The course  'Git for beginners' was made available free on udemy

+Second Modification made.